Famous people from North East England

 Footballer, born Seaham, who played for his boyhood heroes Sunderland, as well as Norwich City and Middlesbrough.
 Rowell scored 88 goals for Sunderland in 257 appearances.
 For Sunderland supporters one of Rowell’s biggest moments was scoring a hat-trick in a 4-1 win away to local rivals Newcastle United in 1979.

-TV Presenter raised in the North Yorkshire, Pam was educated at Stokesley Comprehensive School, Teesside High School and Newcastle University and her TV career began in Hong Kong.
-She first joined Tyne Tees Television as a weather presenter in 1983, followed by stints with Central Television, ITN News and LWT in London, She returned to Tyne Tees to work as a presenter alongside Paul Frost in 1984 and alongside Mike Neville from 1996.
-Since 2005 Pam has been a main presenter for Tyne Tees’ regional news programme.
+TV Presenter raised in North Yorkshire, Pam was educated at Stokesley Comprehensive School, Teesside High School and Newcastle University though her TV career began in Hong Kong.
+She first joined Tyne Tees Television as a weather presenter in 1983, followed by stints with Central Television, ITN News and LWT in London.
+Pam returned to Tyne Tees to work as a presenter alongside Paul Frost in 1984 and alongside Mike Neville from 1996.
+Later working alongside Ian Payne, Pam continued to be a main presenter for the Tyne Tees’ regional news programme up until 2021.

 The surnames Ridley.
 Robson and Rowell